-I am probably in the minority of people who loved the bright colours, the wild clothes and completely out-of-place soundtrack, but it’s more of a fairy tale than history less.
+I am probably in the minority of people who loved the bright colours, the wild clothes and completely out-of-place soundtrack, but it’s more of a fairy tale than history lesson.
 All the same, I found myself with an even deeper appreciation for Coppola’s film and accomplishment and a better understanding of the strange, complicated world of the Queen herself after visiting the grounds.

 If you’ve been, you know, Versailles exceeds its reputation for excess.
 Approaching Versailles from the street, it’s relatively easy to leap back in time and imagine the daunting approach.
 Except for all of the tour buses, of course.

 The Main Chateau is overwhelming.
 Every surface is adorned or covered in gold, and wandering through the many chambers and drawing rooms, you can see how the building inspired Marie Antoinette and its visual appeal.
 Simply put, at Versailles, there is no such thing as too much.

 Moving through the Hall of Mirrors with a large number of tourists isn’t the best way to imagine life in the courts of Louis XV and Louis XVI that form the timeline of the movie.
 That said, it was almost as remarkable (to me, anyway), the film managed to secure the hall for a scene which, in all likelihood, played out in real life (in some form) more than 200 years ago.